 Profoto B10 review: Comparing the power of the B10 vs B1 and B2

 Something I mention in the review: Profoto B10 flash and want to highlight about the Profoto B10 flash (B&H / Amazon) – how its power compares to the Profoto B1 and B2.
-What specifically piqued my interest here, past the specs of 250Ws, is this video by Michael Anthony, where he mentioned that the B10 gives 2/3rd stops more light than the Profoto B2, even though they are rated for the same output: 250Ws.
+What specifically piqued my interest here, past the specs of 250Ws, was mention online that the B10 gives 2/3rd stops more light than the Profoto B2, even though they are rated for the same output: 250Ws.
 I must admit to being skeptical about this, so I decided to investigate further.

 The summary is that, the Profoto B10 really is more powerful than the spec sheet would suggest.

 With direct flash, the B10 gives 2/3rd stops more light than the Profoto B2, and about 1/3rd stop less than the Profoto B1.
 I was hugely surprised by this, and thought this might be due to how the light is spread by each flash.
 I therefore decided to test this by bouncing the flash into a large umbrella, and then metering what the output was – the results were fairly similar:

 The Profoto B10 gives 0.5 stops more light than the similarly rated Profoto B2, and only 0.5 stops less than the bigger Profoto B1.

 Note that I limited the scope of this test.
 I didn’t test for output with high-speed flash sync.
 Neither did I test for recycling times.